bmabsout/Thesis/src/chapters/01_background_related_work.typ

 )

 ==== The Memoryless Property
 The key property is that the transition function $TT$ is only defined with respect to the current #state(state) and #action(action), with no _knowledge_ of the history of transitions.
-This property enables many of the techniques used in RL.
+This property enables many of the techniques employed in RL.

-=== Making Decisions in MDPs

 ==== Policies <def-policy>
 A policy $pi : #S -> Delta(#A)$ defines the "decision maker", it maps states to a probability distribution over actions.
 For deterministic policies, this would be a function $pi : #S -> #A$.